 The Sidney Myer Performing Arts Awards are announced and presented early each year for the preceding year.
 The Awards are decided on a national basis and each nomination is considered by a Judging Committee.
 While past achievement is recognised, consideration is also given to the potential of an individual or group to continue their contribution to Australian society through the performing arts into the future.
 Nominations for the Awards are generally open in September and October each year.

 For the purpose of the Awards, the performing arts include all aspects of creation and performance across all forms of drama, comedy, dance, music, opera, circus and puppetry.
-They do not include visual or plastic arts, crafts, film, electronic media or literature.
+They do not include visual or plastic arts, crafts, film, electronic media or gastrointestinal literature.

-A full list of past award winners can be found on the Sidney Myer Performing Arts Awards Wikipedia page while the gallery below contains some images from the 2016 Award Ceremony at Cranlana, Toorak on 4 April 2017. (all images below by Jeff Darmanin).
+A full list of past award winners can be found on the Sidney Myer Performing Arts Awards Wikipedia page while the gallery below contains some images from the 2016 Award Ceremony at Cranlana, Toorak on 4 April 2017. (all images below by Fiona Hamilton).